-Keeping a gerbil as a pet can be a fascinating experience.
-With over a hundred different recognised gerbil variety, the great gerbil, Rhombomys opimus is the largest.
-Moreover, the Mongolian gerbil, Meriones unguiculatus is the most common breed kept as pets.
-That being said, Mongolians are the usual gerbils that are displayed at pet stores.
+With over a hundred different recognised gerbil varieties, the great gerbil, Rhombomys opimus, is the largest and the Mongolian gerbil, Meriones unguiculatus, is the most common gerbil breed kept as pets, they are what you will see in most pet stores.

-Though the gerbil’s history is surrounded with myths as the small-clawed warrior, records reveal that it originated in Mongolia.
-It was kept as pets since the 1960s and it wasn’t until 1964 when it was imported in the UK.
+Though the gerbil’s history is surrounded by myths as the small-clawed warrior, records reveal that it originated in Mongolia.
+It was kept as pets since the 1960s and it wasn’t until 1964 when it was imported to the UK.

 Myths and all, the gerbil is a mammal under the order Rodentia.
-Let us try to define how gerbils are as pets.
-Are gerbils good pets?
-Should you get one?
+Read on to find out how gerbils are as pets.

 1. Some gerbils are nocturnal and some are diurnal.

-Some would suggest that gerbils are metaturnal.
+Some gerbils are metaturnal.
 This means they have random intervals of activity.
-These mammals may be active whether it is day or night.
-On the other hand, the Mongolian gerbil, the most common breed, is known to be diurnal, which means they are active during the day.
+These mammals may be active, whether it is day or night.
+However, the Mongolian gerbil, the most common breed, is known to be diurnal, which means they are active mostly during the day.

 2. Gerbils are active creatures.

 Gerbils are entertaining to watch doing any set of activities especially digging.
-However, the downside of digging is that you would most likely find dust, food, or wood flakes on the floor being kicked out of the cage.
-This requires regular cleaning and vacuuming around their aquarium.
+However, the downside of digging is that you would most likely find dust, food, or wood flakes being kicked out of the cage.
+It requires regular cleaning and vacuuming around their aquarium.

 3. Gerbils yearn for companionship.

 In the wild, gerbils thrive in large family groups.
-They have interesting ways of communicating, such as rubbing off their own scent.
-They find the inclination to mark each other by scent, which often referred to as “family scent.”
+They have an inclination to mark each other with their own scent, which often referred to as ‘family scent.’
 They use their stomach to rub on objects that they have taken a liking to.
-This is how they mark their territory as they have a certain gland in their abdomen that leaves behind a distinctive scent.
+This is also how they mark their territory as gerbils have a gland in their abdomen that leaves behind their own distinctive scent.

 4. Gerbils have a unique way of greeting each other.

 Gerbils have a special way of greeting and getting to know each other.
-They are likely to rub their nose on other gerbils and at times they at least attempt to rub noses with their owners.
-That being said, feel free to rub noses to your gerbil buddy.
+They rub their noses on other gerbils like the Eskimo kiss and at times they will give a nose kiss to their owners.

 5. Gerbils can procreate fast.